 Commuter benefits are a feature that only employers can offer that allows an employee to opt to have pre-tax money withheld from their paychecks to cover the cost of commuting.
-The federal government allows $260 per month to be withheld for commuting, and then an additional $260 a month for parking.
+For 2020, the federal government allows $270 per month to be withheld for commuting, and then an additional $270 a month for parking.

 In previous years, employers were able to deduct the expenses for providing tax-free qualified commuter benefits.
 But with H.R.
 1 (also called the Tax Cuts and Jobs Act) signed into law in December of 2017, this changed.
 Employers may still provide tax-free qualified transportation fringe benefits to employees for parking, transit, and commuter highway vehicles.
 However, you can only deduct the expenses of providing these benefits if you treat the transportation fringe benefits as taxable W-2 wages.
 Either your employees receive a tax break, or your company does.

 We say, put the money in your employees’ pockets.
 Each perk and benefit you offer your team adds up to a package that can lead to better employee satisfaction.

 So how much could you be saving your employees?
 Let’s say you have an employee in New York City who buys a $121 MetroCard every month.
 At the end of the year, that would cost them $1,452 just to commute to work.
 But if an employer offered commuter benefits, that same person could save approximately $36 a month, or $436 a year (assuming a 30% tax rate).